 According to Fresh Plaza, specialists believe that potatoes have stopped being just an agricultural crop in Peru.

 “We have 3,500 potato varieties with different properties, contents, and qualities for all types of industries, such as biotechnology, the pharmaceutical industry, natural dyes, and making other products that don’t necessarily have to be food products.
 Other countries are even using potatoes to generate power,” said Celfia Obregón Ramírez, the executive director of CITE Papa and other Andean Crops.

 Obregón also says that many entrepreneurs have begun to innovate with the Peruvian potato.
 An example is the 14 Inkas potato vodka, which is the first of its kind to be made with native potatoes from Peru.

-Also, the CITE Papa, in alliance with the University of Wisconsin in The United States (which holds the largest potato research center in the world), obtained a formula to produce beer from this crop and is currently looking for a local manufacturer to develop it commercially.
+The CITE Papa, in alliance with the University of Wisconsin (which holds the largest potato research center in the world), obtained a formula to produce beer from this crop and is currently looking for a local manufacturer to develop it commercially.

 “In addition, she said Wisconsin has completed a research with Peruvian potato and ecological technology to produce recyclable plastics with potato starch”, you can read in Fresh Plaza.

 We're asking you, our reader, to make a contribution in support of our digital guide in order to keep informing, updating and inspiring people to visit Peru.
 Why now?
 In our near 20-year journey as the leading English-language source on travel in Peru, we've had our fair share of ups and downs-but nothing quite like the challenges brought forth in the first quarter of 2020.